hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-aad.html.md

 ## Configure Custom Roles for Team Membership Mapping

 1. Create teams in TFE as outlined in [TFE Team Membership](./team-membership.html).
-2. Return to the Azure Portal, navigate to the “App registrations" page, and search for the application you created for TFE in the “Enterprise applications” page.
+2. Return to the Azure Portal, navigate to the "App registrations" page, and search for the application you created for TFE in the "Enterprise applications" page.
 Select your app and in the left sidebar select "Manifest".
     ![Screenshot: AAD App Registration](./images/sso-aad-saml-app-registration.png)
 3. In the manifest editor, locate the "appRoles" block.
 This is where you will add additional roles that map users and groups to teams in TFE.
     ![Screenshot: Manifest Editor](./images/sso-aad-saml-manifest-approles.png)